Terrestrials/foomlottery/README.md

 ### cancel a ticket (just a test)

-You can cancel the ticket now for few minutes before the lottery will include it in the tree of tickets.
+You can cancel the ticket for a few minutes before the lottery will include it in the tree of tickets.
 Ignore this step if You don't want to test the cancel.js script.
 ```
 ./bin/cancel.js 0x4e5ac866c136c96cae4ef4ef99b188a79f7b78f7e24a9fe799ada4c2c7a39300,7777
 ```